deomorxsy/deomorxsy.github.io/_site/README.md

 # deomorxsy.github.io
 my personal website, built by testing css and html features.
-Also, the template is originally from the "Getting started with the web" series in Mozilla Developer website, adapted to a Jekyll template.
+The template is originally from the "[Getting started with the web](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web)" series on Mozilla Developer website, adapted to Jekyll inspirated by some gith-pages.
 Ongoing.